Shake (Jesse McCartney song)

-"Shake" is the original lead single from Jesse McCartney's supposedly fourth studio album, Have It All.
-Have It All was, however, postponed to a point that it was eventually cancelled completely.
-"Shake" is written by McCartney, Jacob Kasher Hindlin, and written and produced by Joshua Coleman.
+"Shake" is the original lead single from American singer and actor Jesse McCartney's canceled fourth studio album, Have It All.
+It was written by McCartney, Jacob Kasher Hindlin, and written and produced by Joshua Coleman.
 It was sent to both U.S. mainstream radios and released in digital download format on September 21, 2010.

 Writing and inspiration

 "Shake" is written by Jesse McCartney and Jacob Kasher and produced by Joshua Coleman.
 In an interview with MTV, McCartney described,"I'm really excited about 'Shake.'
 We decided that would be the first single to represent Have It All and ...
 I felt like that song was kind of the closest to [2008's] Departure and it was a way to sort of reacquaint the fans with my music." and "It's a kind of ... urban, kitschy track with a lot of synths and pop melodies on top, and it makes for good ear candy."